The Greatest Demon Lord Is Reborn as a Typical Nobody: Manga

 A manga adaptation with art by Misuho Kotoba was serialized in Square Enix's seinen manga magazine Monthly Big Gangan from February 25, 2019 to July 25, 2022.
 Seven tankōbon volumes have been released as of September 2022.
 The manga is licensed digitally in North America by Comikey.

 Anime

 An anime adaptation was announced at the "Kadokawa Light Novel Expo 2020" event on March 6, 2021.
 The television series is produced by Silver Link and Blade and directed by Mirai Minato, with Michiko Yokote writing the series' scripts, Takayuki Noguchi adapting Sao Mizuno's character designs for animation, and Takeshi Nakatsuka composing the music.
 It aired from April 6 to June 22, 2022, on AT-X, Tokyo MX, BS NTV, KBS Kyoto, and SUN.
 The opening theme is "Be My Friend!!!" by Ayaka Ōhashi, while the ending theme is "reincarnation" by ChouCho.
-Crunchyroll licensed the series.
+Crunchyroll streamed the series.
 Muse Communication licensed the series in South and Southeast Asia.

 On April 11, 2022, Crunchyroll announced that the series will receive an English dub, which premiered on April 20.